 Keloid and hypertrophic scars are somewhat similar.
 They are both caused by extra collagen production during the healing process.
-However, a hypertrophic scar stays within the bounds of the original wound.
-A keloid scar can grow beyond the original injury.
+But, unlike a keloid scar that grows outside the injury site, a hypertrophic scar forms within the original wound.
 Other differences include:

 - Hypertrophic scars develop a couple of months after an injury, while keloids can develop months or years after.

 - Hypertrophic scars are pink to red; keloids are red to purple.

 - Hypertrophic scars can go away on their own, while keloids will never go away without treatment.

 Experts don't exactly know what causes a keloid scar to form instead of a typical scar.